-Note: By default this is set to the right (away from the RS-232 port) and allows normal RS-232 functionality.
-Setting this switch to the left enables ISP engineering mode. - 5 IR OUT Port: Connect to the provided IR Blaster to transmit IR signals sent from the associated receiver to devices within direct line-of-sight of the IR Blaster. - 6 IR IN Port: Connect to the provided IR Extender to extend the IR control range of remotely located devices.
+Note: By default this is set to the left (towards the RS-232 port) and allows normal RS-232 functionality.
+Setting this switch to the right enables ISP engineering mode. - 6 IR OUT Port: Connect to the provided IR Blaster to transmit IR signals sent from the associated receiver to devices within direct line-of-sight of the IR blaster. - 6 IR IN Port: Connect to the provided IR Extender to extend the IR control range of remotely located devices.
 Ensure that the remote being used is within direct line-of-sight of the IR Extender.